0mar/lingo/README.md

 java -jar dist/Lingo.jar
 ```
 The first time Lingo is run, it creates a dictionary file for words with the desired length.
 Restart afterwards.

+*Remark: When running the `jar` file as an executable, make sure it's in the same folder as the dictionary file*

 ### Version
 1.0